 One of the most impressive films of last year was Alfonso Cuaron's Children of Men, a gripping, dystopian nightmare adapted from a novel by PD James (via the legacy of Nigel Kneale) which posits a desolate vision of a near-future world in which human reproduction has become a dying art.
 Beautifully filmed in battle-scarred, colour-drained hues by cinematographer Emmanuel Lubezki, Cuaron's apocalyptic vision of this grey and unpleasant land charts a grim map of Britain which includes haunting footage of the once-magnificent Battersea Power Station, and climaxes in a Hadean vision of Bexhill-on-Sea which most closely resembles wartorn Bosnia.

-'In the end,' says Boyle, 'I think the key thing about Britain is that it's built on this deep, dark ocean of history.
+Danny Boyle agrees that Children of Men exists within the same tradition as 28 Weeks Later, and points out that both films are significantly directed and photographed by non-British film-makers who are able to observe the strangeness of this land and its culture with the intelligent empathy of an outsider's eye.'In the end,' says Boyle, 'I think the key thing about Britain is that it's built on this deep, dark ocean of history.
 There are grassy, picturesque areas of London which you still can't put train tunnels through because they're actually covering plague pits.
 You just don't get that in America - that dark abyss of the past.
 And it makes Britain, as a location, very fertile ground for horror.'

 So here is my top ten list of the best London based scary movies ,In no particular order as thy say.

-1. The Omen -
+- The Omen -

 (Richard Donner 1976) An American ambassador in London learns to his horror that his son is actually the literal Antichrist.
-As if the American embassy ain't scary enough, plus the walk to Putney Bridge never felt safe after this film, especially when the wind rises, I swear I can hea
+As if the American embassy ain't scary enough, plus the walk to Putney Bridge never felt safe after this film, especially when the wind rises, I swear I can hear the satanic choir in the background.
+Quatermass and the Pit

 (Roy Ward Baker, 1967)